secretstartups/handbook/people-group/learning-and-development/Organizational-Change-Management/index.html.md

 **Key Activities:**
 - Communication plan: identify what, when, and to whom
-- Key messages
+- Key messages outlined in an Issue or Google Doc
-- Communication materials: Slack messages outline, handbook page links, templates, videos, etc.
+- Communication materials: Slack messages that direct team members to Issues for feedback and a historical record, handbook page links, templates, videos, etc.

 ### Step 5 - Train for the change